Skin Tags: Causes, Appearance, Types, and Removal Options

 Anal

-Anal skin tags do not result from anal intercourse or sexually transmitted diseases.
-They are often associated with anal fissures, hemorrhoids, and other rectal problems or surgeries.
+Anal skin tags are not caused by anal intercourse or sexually transmitted diseases.
+They are commonly associated with issues like anal fissures, hemorrhoids, and healing after rectal problems or surgery.

 Body